AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 **Trigger**
 	A special type of Store Procedure that automatically runs when an event occurs in the database server .
+	A **trigger** is a database object associated with a table that automatically executes a predefined set of SQL statements when certain events (CRUD operations) occur on that table.
 	Trigger contains an set of SQL statements in it .
 ![[Pasted image 20250511184531.png]]
+- Automatically update the last_updated column whenever a user’s first_name or city is updated.